glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 we used the testing framework provided by `scikit-learn` to test the `fairlearn` estimators.

-We also helped at releasing `fairlearn` and make sure it is compatible with the different upstream dependencies (e.g. `numpy`, `scikit-learn`).
+We also helped with the release of `fairlearn` and made sure that it is compatible with the different upstream dependencies (e.g. `numpy`, `scikit-learn`).

 ### [`skops`](https://github.com/skops-dev/skops)

-The main activity in the project relates to non-trivial maintenance tasks to ensure that the project is in a healthy state and compatible with the latest versions of `scikit-learn` and `NumPy`.
+The main activity in this project relates to non-trivial maintenance tasks to ensure that the project is in a healthy state and compatible with the latest versions of `scikit-learn` and `NumPy`.